Author: Dr. Theo Notteboom

 C. Fresh fruit

 The fruit market is subject to very specific inputs and characteristics, the most important being seasonality.
 November to July marks the peak season in fruit transport.
 Some specific fruits are transported all year long, like bananas and frozen commodities.
 Moreover, the volume of these shipments is subject to political, climatic, and economic factors creating uncertainty within the supply chain.
-One of the subsets of fruit transports is the market of juice concentrates, which are transported in bulk, break bulk, or containers.
+One of the subsets of fruit transport is the market of juice concentrates, which are transported in bulk, break bulk, or containers.

 An increase in value-added logistics surrounding cold storage can be observed.
 For instance, packing and washing are performed at the loading and discharging ports.
 Some major companies have their own warehouses, but these port-based activities are the only financially viable option for smaller producers.
 This means that the creation and finalization of the consumer product are shifting towards a different point in the supply chain.
 Originally products were shipped ready for consumption.
 Now, the final steps often happen at the destination.
 Ripening facilities for bananas are a typical example.